KeyTrustCrypto/exchange-frontend/apps/web/README.md

 # Uniswap Labs Web Interface

-## Accessing the Uniswap Interface
+## Accessing the KeyTrust interface

-To access the Uniswap Interface, use an IPFS gateway link from the [latest release](https://github.com/Uniswap/uniswap-interface/releases/latest), or visit [app.uniswap.org](https://app.uniswap.org).
+To access the KeyTrust interface, use an IPFS gateway link from the [latest release](https://github.com/Uniswap/uniswap-interface/releases/latest), or visit [app.uniswap.org](https://app.uniswap.org).